Accessibility Statement

 A list price for each of our medicines is set using the considerations noted above.

-We pay rebates and other discounts and fees to payers, pharmacy benefit managers (PBMs), the U.S. government and other supply chain entities such as wholesalers and distributors.
+We pay rebates, other discounts, and fees to payers, pharmacy benefit managers (PBMs), the U.S. government and other supply chain entities such as wholesalers and distributors.
 After paying these rebates, discounts and channel costs, the final dollar amount that Lilly ultimately receives is called the net price.

 These rebates and discounts have continued to grow over the years for Lilly’s U.S. portfolio while net prices for many of our medicines have continued to decrease.